Pilhyeon/WTAL-Uncertainty-Modeling/README.md

 >
 > Paper: https://arxiv.org/abs/2006.07006
 >
-> **Abstract:** *Weakly-supervised temporal action localization aims to detect intervals of action instances with only video-level action labels for training.
-A crucial challenge is to separate frames of action classes from remaining, denoted as background frames (i.e., frames not belonging to any action class).
-Previous methods attempt background modeling by either synthesizing pseudo background videos with static frames or introducing an auxiliary class for background.
-However, they overlook an essential fact that background frames could be dynamic and inconsistent.
-Accordingly, we cast the problem of identifying background frames as out-of-distribution detection and isolate it from conventional action classification.
-Beyond our base action localization network, we propose a module to estimate the probability of being background (i.e., uncertainty [20]), which allows us to learn uncertainty given only video-level labels via multiple instance learning.
-A background entropy loss is further designed to reject background frames by forcing them to have uniform probability distribution for action classes.
-Extensive experiments verify the effectiveness of our background modeling and show that our method significantly outperforms state-of-the-art methods on the standard benchmarks - THUMOS'14 and ActivityNet (1.2 and 1.3).*
+> **Abstract:** *Weakly-supervised temporal action localization aims to learn detecting temporal intervals of action classes with only video-level labels.
+To this end, it is crucial to separate frames of action classes from the background frames (i.e., frames not belonging to any action classes).
+In this paper, we present a new perspective on background frames where they are modeled as out-of-distribution samples regarding their inconsistency.
+Then, background frames can be detected by estimating the probability of each frame being out-of-distribution, known as uncertainty, but it is infeasible to directly learn uncertainty without frame-level labels.
+To realize the uncertainty learning in the weakly-supervised setting, we leverage the multiple instance learning formulation.
+Moreover, we further introduce a background entropy loss to better discriminate background frames by encouraging their in-distribution (action) probabilities to be uniformly distributed over all action classes.
+Experimental results show that our uncertainty modeling is effective at alleviating the interference of background frames and brings a large performance gain without bells and whistles.
+We demonstrate that our model significantly outperforms state-of-the-art methods on the benchmarks, THUMOS'14 and ActivityNet (1.2 & 1.3).
+Our code is available at https://github.com/Pilhyeon/WTAL-Uncertainty-Modeling.*

 ## (2020/12/13) This work was accepted to AAAI 2021!
 Working on preparing ActivityNet materials.
 Please stay tuned.